 H.R.
 3965: Providing Emotional Assistance with Relief and Love Act

-This bill, known as the Providing Emotional Assistance with Relief and Love Act (or PEARL Act), proposes to create a pilot program within U.S. Customs and Border Protection (CBP) that focuses on adopting dogs from local animal shelters.
-Here are the key points of the bill:
+This bill, known as the Providing Emotional Assistance with Relief and Love Act, aims to create a pilot program within the U.S. Customs and Border Protection (CBP) to adopt dogs from local animal shelters.
+The main objectives of the bill are as follows:

 Funding and Resources